akshata29/entaoai/LLMOps.md

 ### Online Endpoint

 1. In your GitHub project repository , select **Actions**
-2. Select the **deploypf** from the workflows listed on the left and click **Run workflow** to execute the online endpoint deployment pipeline workflow.
+2. Select the **llmopsdeploypf** from the workflows listed on the left and click **Run workflow** to execute the online endpoint deployment pipeline workflow.
 The steps in this pipeline will create an online endpoint in your Machine Learning workspace, create a deployment of your model to this endpoint, then allocate traffic to the endpoint.
    ![Prompt Flow Deploy](./assets/deploy-pf-1.png)
    ![Prompt Flow Yaml Definition](./assets/deploy-pf-2.png)
 3. Once completed, you will find the online endpoint deployed in the Azure Machine Learning workspace and available for testing.